-Until last season, it felt as though street style had reached its maximum; nothing could top it.
+Until last season, it felt as though street style had reached its maximum, nothing could top it.
 Every look was more outrageous than the next, and copying street style outfits felt nearly as approachable as wearing haute couture runway pieces to the office.
 But then something happened last London Fashion Week: Everyone wore beige.
-Alexa Chung stepped out in a beige suit and flat sandals, and the rest of the fashion set followed suit (pardon the pun).
-Practicality in its chicest form replaced the wild looks we were accustomed to seeing.
+Alexa Chung stepped out in a beige co-ord and flat sandals, and rest of the fashion set followed suit (pardon the pun).
+Practicality in its chicest form replaced the wild looks we were becoming accustomed to seeing.
 This doesn't mean that street style trends became boring; they just feel more authentic.

 Keep scrolling to discover the seven London Fashion Week street style trends we love most—all of which are refreshingly applicable to everyday outfits.

-Whether it's vegan, vintage, or genuine, we keep seeing brown leather all over London this week.
+Whether it's vegan, vintage or genuine, we keep seeing brown leather all over London this week.
 Net-a-Porter's Elizabeth von der Goltz's head-to-toe Nanushka and Stella McCartney mix is so chic.

 Emili Sindlev proves that this trend works for maximalists too.
-She pairs her vintage-style jacket with a Chanel bag, a printed dress, and knee-high boots for a fresh take on the trend.
+She pairs her vintage-style jacket with a Chanel bag, a printed dress and knee-high boots for a fresh take on the trend.